oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Security Considerations {#security_considerations}

-Security considerations in this section help achieve the following the following properties:
+Security considerations in this section help achieve the following properties:

 * Claim values issued by the Issuer cannot be obtained by the adversary,
 	- if the Holder did not intend to disclose them,